pallets/flask/docs/quickstart.rst

 example, Flask-SQLAlchemy provides SQLAlchemy support that makes it simple and easy to use with Flask.

-For more on Flask extensions, have a look at :ref:`extensions`.
+For more on Flask extensions, see :doc:`extensions`.

 Deploying to a Web Server
 -------------------------

 Ready to deploy your new Flask app?
-Go to :ref:`deployment`.
+See :doc:`deploying/index`.